The GEM Program

 2. Successful candidates are then asked for an in-person interview where The GEM Team get to know each candidate better.

-Finally, mentees and mentors are paired through a very customized matching process where personality, interests and career goals are considered to make the best mentorship match possible.
+If successful, mentees and mentors are paired through a very customized matching process where personality, interests and career goals are considered to make the best mentorship match possible.

 In 2013 we worked with 22 girls facing multiple barriers from high priority neighborhoods in Toronto to design and implement an innovative mentorship program.
 The pilot was hugely successful.